 The EWS, in partnership with Dr. Morag Treanor of the University of Edinburgh, has also been working with 12 low income families over two years to gain an in-depth understanding of how poverty and welfare changes are affecting child and family wellbeing.

 The cases and research are enabling us to develop and share our knowledge on the impact of welfare reform and to identify how policies and services in Scotland can continue to contribute to delivery of better outcomes for children.

-CPAG in Scotland acknowledge the support of the Scottish Government through the Third Sector Early Intervention Fund, managed on behalf of the Scottish Government by the Big Lottery Fund in Scotland.
+CPAG in Scotland acknowledge the support of the Scottish Government through the Children, Young People and Families Early Intervention Fund Third Sector Early Intervention Fund, managed on behalf of the Scottish Government by Lloyds TSB.